Northern Savonia is the region with the most delicious cuisine in Finland

 Enjoy beer in Iisalmi and opera in Olavinlinna

 After the Nordic Rally, you can head to Iisalmi’s traditional Oluset Beer Festival.
-This year, the 90s-themed beer festival will be held on 10–11 July.

 In Iisalmi, you can enjoy beer and delicacies at Kuappi, the world’s smallest restaurant located near the Olvi factory.
 Kuappi is open on request and it can be booked two days in advance at the adjacent beach restaurant Olutmestari.
 As many as two customers can fit into Kuappi The restaurant terrace also has two seats.
 Restaurant Olutmestari serves exceptional food.
 You can also dine at Restaurant Chaplinin the city centre, where you can enjoy fried perch or a good steak.